Track Down Free Nevada Divorce Records

 How To Look Up Nevada Divorce Records & Ex-Spousal Information

-The search for divorce records in Nevada can be done at the state level, primarily through the Department of Health and Human Services Nevada Division of Public and Behavioral Health (DPBH).2
+The search for divorce records in Nevada can be done at the state level, primarily through the Department of Health & Human Services Nevada Division of Public & Behavioral Health (DPBH).2

 Nevertheless, the DPBH does not issue certified copies of divorce certificates— interested parties must obtain these from the county where the annulment decree was issued.
 This is expanded on in the next section.